|Salary||$40.19 - $50.19/hour; $6,966.27 - $8,699.60/month; $83,595.20 - $104,395.20/year|

 For more information regarding the benefits Placer County has to offer please visit Placer County's Human Resources website.

-To plan and perform professional occupational therapy for children who are neurologically and/or orthopedically disabled due to cerebral palsy, myelomeningocele, amputations, arthritis, or similar conditions.
+To plan and perform professional physical therapy services for children who are neurologically and/or orthopedically disabled due to cerebral palsy, myelomeningocele, amputations, arthritis, or similar condition.

-Experience: Two (2) years of responsible occupational therapist experience performing duties similar to an Occupational Therapist I with Placer County, including one (1) year working with children providing medically based therapy in an outpatient, inpatient, or rehabilitation setting.
+Experience: Two (2) years of responsible physical therapist experience performing duties similar to a Physical Therapist I with Placer County, including one (1) year working with children providing medically based therapy in an outpatient, inpatient, or rehabilitation setting.

 Training & Experience Rating (100%)